I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/nc-minitape-tape-extension-init-routine.md

 <p>None</p>

 ## -remarks
-<p>A tape miniclass driver requests a minitape extension by specifying a nonzero value for <b>MinitapeExtensionSize</b> in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567968">TAPE_INIT_DATA_EX</a> structure it passes to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567619">TapeClassInitialize</a> from its <b>DriverEntry</b> routine.
+<p>A tape miniclass driver requests a minitape extension by specifying a nonzero value for <b>MinitapeExtensionSize</b> in the <a href="..\minitape\ns-minitape--tape-init-data-ex.md">TAPE_INIT_DATA_EX</a> structure it passes to <a href="..\minitape\nf-minitape-tapeclassinitialize.md">TapeClassInitialize</a> from its <b>DriverEntry</b> routine.
 A miniclass driver defines the structure and contents of the minitape extension and typically uses it to store inquiry data for the devices it supports.</p>

-<p>The tape class driver allocates the minitape extension and supplies it subsequently in calls to to the tape miniclass driver's routines that handle the device-specific aspects of device-control requests and to the miniclass driver's optional <a href="https://msdn.microsoft.com/library/windows/hardware/ff567955">TapeMiniTapeError</a> routine.</p>

-<p><i>TapeMiniExtensionInit</i> initializes the minitape extension, and the miniclass driver uses this area to maintain run-time state for its device.
-The tape class driver passes <i>InquiryData</i> and a <i>ModeCapabilitiesPage</i> to this routine because those structures contain information that a tape miniclass driver might want to store in the minitape extension.</p>

-<p>A tape miniclass driver requests a minitape extension by specifying a nonzero value for <b>MinitapeExtensionSize</b> in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567968">TAPE_INIT_DATA_EX</a> structure it passes to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567619">TapeClassInitialize</a> from its <b>DriverEntry</b> routine.
-A miniclass driver defines the structure and contents of the minitape extension and typically uses it to store inquiry data for the devices it supports.</p>

-<p>The tape class driver allocates the minitape extension and supplies it subsequently in calls to to the tape miniclass driver's routines that handle the device-specific aspects of device-control requests and to the miniclass driver's optional <a href="https://msdn.microsoft.com/library/windows/hardware/ff567955">TapeMiniTapeError</a> routine.</p>
+<p>The tape class driver allocates the minitape extension and supplies it subsequently in calls to to the tape miniclass driver's routines that handle the device-specific aspects of device-control requests and to the miniclass driver's optional <a href="storage.tapeminitapeerror">TapeMiniTapeError</a> routine.</p>

 <p><i>TapeMiniExtensionInit</i> initializes the minitape extension, and the miniclass driver uses this area to maintain run-time state for its device.
 The tape class driver passes <i>InquiryData</i> and a <i>ModeCapabilitiesPage</i> to this routine because those structures contain information that a tape miniclass driver might want to store in the minitape extension.</p>